tarsislima/ArangoDB-PHP-AQL-Generator/README.md

 # README #

-AQL Generator For ArangoDb-PHP   [Alpha]
+AQL Generator For ArangoDb-PHP   [Beta]

+*NOTE: AQLGen is currently in a beta state, please report any issues in the issue tracker.*

-This is a experimental builder to generate Aql Query Strings and is in alpha version.
+This is a experimental Aql Query Builder to generate AQL strings.

-### What is this repository for? ###

-* Quick summary
-* Version 1.1-alpha
+* Version v1.1-beta

 ### Setup and basic